metagenomics/metagenomics-tk/docs/modules/cooccurrence.md

  * edges_index.tsv: Edges of the graph

- * edgeAttributes.tsv: Edge attributes of the graph containing metrics computed by Smetana.
+ * edgeAttributes.tsv: Edge attributes of the graph containing metrics computed by SMETANA.

-### Spiec Easi
+### SPIEC-EASI

  * stability.txt: Network stability estimation